Nearly everyone has experienced what it feels like to be anxious. Sweaty palms. Faster heartbeat. You know how it feels.

-Even though anxiety is commonplace in our daily lives, it can turn into a bigger problem when it disrupts your ability to lead a normal life.
+Even though mild anxiety is commonplace in many people’s daily lives, it can turn into a bigger problem when it disrupts your ability to lead a normal life.
 When this happens, it is best to see a doctor for some help.
-If anxiety is ruining or taking the lead in your life, get some help.
+If anxiety is ruining or taking the lead in your life, please reach out for help.

 social anxiety disorder